makyo/perfect-edition/source/qoheleth.md

 "Your partner?"
 Ioan asked.
 A moment of chitchat felt necessary.
 Ey lifted eir mug carefully.
 It smelled quite good.

-The fox nodded, picked up it's own mug, and leaned back into the cushions of the couch, slouching. *"Mmhm.
-Finally decided to explore relationships again,"* it said. *"They accuse me of treating it like an art project"*
+The fox nodded, picked up it's own mug, and leaned back into the cushions of the couch, slouching. *"Mmhm. <a href="/gallery-exhibition.html" target="_blank">Finally decided to explore relationships again</a>,"* it said. *"They accuse me of treating it like an art project"*

 Ioan grinned.
 "Well, are you a forger or a honer of relationships?"